 PROVIDE GUIDELINES AND PROCEDURES

-You should provide clear general guidelines on how these arrangements work.
-Write down the guidelines and procedures in a flexible work policy.
+Flexible work policy needs to provide clear general guidelines on how these arrangements work.
+Write down the guidelines and procedures carefully.
 Think about availability of the employee for frequent communication, required attendance at meetings, the length of time required to respond to a communication…

 One important thing to consider here are alternative childcare arrangements.
 Employees who propose a telecommuting arrangement should ensure a safe and suitable workspace that is appropriately confidential and free of distractions and interruptions that may interfere with work.
 Where applicable, telecommuters should be responsible to find ways to maintain a distinct separation between work activities and personal activities.